WEEE Scrap Prices in the UK, Today

 How does WEEE recycling work?

 Legally obliged to handle their waste in accordance with WEEE regulations, businesses have what is deemed a “duty of care” relating to how WEEE they produce is stored, moved and disposed of.
 This responsibility applies from creating the electronic or electrical product, through to the time when its recovered, destroyed or recycled.

 Often WEEE products are complex and difficult to recycle, different treatments are used for WEEE products in the recycling process, this varies depending upon the technology used and the category of the WEEE product.
 Its common for waste electrical or electronic products to contain hazardous materials, such as cadmium, lead, mercury and arsenic as some examples.

 To tackle this issue, its required by law that businesses are directly responsible for recycling WEEE, you must be licensed and experienced to deal with these materials.
 Scrap metal businesses require a waste carriers license, for WEEE recycling, disposal and treatment the recycling facility must be an Authorised Treatment Facility(AATF).

 WEEE collection and disposal

 It is worth noting that nothing about WEEE regulations imply a company (or obligated producer) must physically dispose of electrical waste themselves.
 Usually, such arrangements are made during the process of signing up for a registered compliance scheme.

-Most organisations choose to fulfil their obligations by arranging for a licensed AATF to manage all aspects of the WEEE recycling process.
+The majority of companies fulfil their obligations by arrangement with a licensed AATF, they in turn manage all aspects of the WEEE recycling process.

 As a licensed AATF, Reclamet is more than happy to support this vital industry.